-How we worked together
+How we are working together

-If you have any queries, please email [email protected].
+if you have any queries, please email [email protected]